IABTechLab/uid2docs/docs/guides/dsp-guide.md

 DSPs receive UID2 tokens in bid requests, and decrypt the UID2 tokens to arrive at raw UID2s that they can use for bidding, using one of the server-side SDKs that support this function.

-For a summary of available server-side SDKs, see [UID2 SDK for Java (Server-Side) Reference Guide](../sdks/summary-sdks.md#sdk-functionality).
+For a summary of available server-side SDKs, see [SDKs - Summary](../sdks/summary-sdks.md).

 >NOTE: If your back end is written in a language not covered by one of the available server-side SDKs, ask your UID2 contact in case there is additional information available to help you.
 If you're not sure who to ask, see [Contact Info](../getting-started/gs-account-setup.md#contact-info).